 New variants of the side-channel central processing unit (CPU) hardware vulnerabilities (aka Meltdown/Spectre) have been discovered.
 The new variants dubbed 3A and 4 have been found by Microsoft and Google researchers.

-Late last month, a new vulnerability dubbed “Total Meltdown” was discovered after Microsoft issued patches to fix the previous Meltdown vulnerabilities.
+A new vulnerability dubbed “Total Meltdown” was discovered last month after Microsoft issued patches to fix the previous Meltdown vulnerabilities.

 Intel said the root cause of the reboot issues have been identified.
 To that end, the company said customers and partners should not install its current versions of Spectre/Meltdown patches rolled out earlier this month as they “may introduce higher than expected reboots and other unpredictable system behavior.”

 Intel made an update yesterday to previously issued security advisory on the Spectre/Meltdown ‘speculation execution’ vulnerabilities that could cause information disclosure on systems running Intel processors.

 Oracle has released its Critical Patch Update Advisory for January 2018.
 The update includes 237 new security fixes for multiple Oracle products to include Spectre (CVE-2017-5753, CVE-2017-5715) and Meltdown (CVE-2017-5754) Intel processor vulnerabilities.